diwic/thin_main_loop/README.md

  * ASAP, but in another thread,
  * when an I/O object is ready of reading or writing.

-Maturity: None.
-It's a proof-of-concept, to spawn discussion and interest.
+Maturity: Just up and running, not battle-tested.
+It's also a proof-of-concept, to spawn discussion and interest.

+Unsafe blocks: Only at the backend/FFI level.
+With the reference (Rust std) backend, there is no unsafe code at all.

-Needs nightly Rust due to [Box FnOnce](https://github.com/rust-lang/rust/issues/28796), but hopefully that's on the road towards stabilization soon.
+Rust version: Nightly, due to [Box FnOnce](https://github.com/rust-lang/rust/issues/28796), but hopefully that's on the road towards stabilization soon.

 ## Supported platforms